Let Us Take the Burden From You And Your Loved Ones

 A semi-truck is the largest vehicle on the road.
 With a full tank and cargo load, it can weigh 20-30 times more than a regular car.
 For passenger vehicles, that would be enough cause for concern, but these big rigs also have other safety risks, including:

 - Driver fatigue, with federal regulations allowing drivers to work for 11 hour stretches

 - Larger blind spots around the sides and rear of the truck

 - Longer stopping distances, especially when the it attempts to brake at high speeds, on wet roads, on hills, or with poorly-maintained brakes

 - Longer acceleration distances, especially risky when it merges into traffic

 - Hazardous material cargo, including corrosive agents, explosive materials, or nuclear waste

 - Regular and necessary maintenance of all equipment

-In 2015, there were at least 415,000 crashes involving big rigs in the U.S. If a passenger car and large truck crash, injuries are almost certain and fatalities occur far too often.
+In 2015, there were at least 415,000 crashes involving big rigs in the U.S. If a passenger car and a large commercial truck crash, injuries are almost certain and fatalities occur far too often.

 How often do fatalities occur?

 Unfortunately, too often.
 And, the annual number is increasing.
-Crashes involving big rigs led to 3,986 fatalities in 2016.
+Accidents involving big rigs led to 3,986 fatalities in 2016.
 Compare that to 2009 statistics, when truck accidents led to 3,147 deaths.

 Over those years, there was a 27% increase in truck accident related fatalities.